 3. Quality Items

 Usually when there’s more empty space that means more space to fill up with stuff!
-And that just isn’t the case with a minimalist home.
+And that just isn’t the case with a minimalist home design.
 Having the right kind of storage is going to help in staying decluttered and organized.
 As well as our daily routines and lifestyle.

 Decide what approach for decluttering works best for you.
 A small list of daily tasks to keep on top of things.
 For other areas of the home it might be better as seasonal affair or once, twice a year.
 Like a big closet organization or bedroom refresh.